Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Major Highlights

-• Kaharoa School emphasizes cultural engagement through community events, integrating local traditions and values into the educational experience.
+• Kaharoa School prioritizes cultural engagement by weaving local traditions and values into its educational framework, enriching student experiences.

-• Regular whanau information evenings enhance parental involvement, strengthening the connection between the school and local families.
+• Regular whanau information evenings boost parental involvement, creating a strong link between the school and Rotorua families.

-• Collaborative projects with local organizations, such as Kaharoa Kokako Trust, encourage environmental responsibility and cultural appreciation among students.
+• Partnerships with local groups encourage environmental responsibility and cultural appreciation among students, fostering a sense of duty.

-• Innovative learning environments support diverse learning styles, with a focus on play-based exploration and culturally responsive practices.
+• Innovative learning spaces cater to diverse learning needs, emphasizing play-based and culturally responsive teaching methods.

-At Kaharoa School, core values form the bedrock of a vibrant and supportive culture.
-You'll notice eight cornerstone values—respect, responsibility, consideration, kindness, obedience, honesty, truthfulness, and compassion—integrated seamlessly into the curriculum.
-This value integration not only shapes the language used in the classroom but also fosters a positive environment where respectful relationships thrive among teachers, students, and families.
+At Kaharoa School, core values are the foundation of a supportive and vibrant culture.
+Eight key principles—respect, responsibility, consideration, kindness, obedience, honesty, truthfulness, and compassion—are seamlessly embedded into the curriculum.
+These values shape classroom interactions and create a positive environment where respectful relationships flourish among students, teachers, and families.

-As a community focal point, Kaharoa School promotes inclusivity and encourages senior students to model these values, enhancing their leadership skills.
+As a rural hub, the school encourages senior students to embody these values, enhancing their leadership skills and setting examples for younger peers.

 Environmental Initiatives